SujithBonthala/TheEmporium/README.md

 * 10% off. upto Rs.750
 * 5% off. upto Rs.1000

 After applying a coupon, an invoice will get generated that displays the items that have been purchased and the total amount to be paid.
+This invoice can then be saved in the Invoices folder by just clicking on the Save Invoice button.